 There are a number of circumstances where HMRC would generally consider your company or organisation not to be active for Corporation Tax purposes.

-Generally, HMRC considers that your company or organisation has not yet become active or started trading if it has not yet engaged in any business activity.
+Generally, HMRC considers that your company or organisation has not yet become active or started trading if it has not yet engaged in any business activity - such as those listed in the section ' What is active for Corporation Tax purposes'.
 In this context, business activity means carrying on a trade or profession, or buying and selling goods or services with a view to making a profit or surplus.

-Your newly-formed company or organisation may not be active.
+Your newly-formed company or organisation may not be active for Corporation Tax purposes.
 However, you may still carry out activities (known as 'pre-trading activities') or incur costs (known as 'pre-trading expenditure') before you officially open your business without HMRC deeming that you have started trading.

 Activities or expenditure to do with setting up a business that are not considered trading by HMRC for Corporation Tax purposes include:

-HMRC generally considers a company or organisation to be dormant for Corporation Tax purposes if it's no longer carrying out a business activity or if it's no longer active.
+HMRC generally considers a company or organisation to be dormant for Corporation Tax purposes if it's no longer carrying out any business activity.

 If your business is a company, you should normally already have notified Companies House that your company is dormant (see the following section).